 How to Choose the Right Correspondent Banking Partner

-More people are investing their money in the stock market than they are into CDs.
-That makes liquidity even more difficult for community banks.
-A correspondent banking partner can help with that by expanding your customer prospect list to include larger relationships in your markets.
+When liquidity is difficult, a correspondent banking partner can help you expanding your customer prospect list to include larger relationships in your markets.
 Correspondent banks can help you target customers who are too large to handle on your own.

 In addition to buying and selling loan participations, correspondent banking partners can provide bank stock loan funding for the purchase of acquisitions, refinancing, restructuring and regulatory capital requirements.
 A correspondent bank can also offer business and personal loans to bank owners, insiders, directors, managers and officers.